jsramirezg2/jsramirezg2/README.md

-- just stop to admire the cat profile picture :3
+- just stop to admire some random cat profile picture :3

 <!---
 jsramirezg2/jsramirezg2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.